rayhanur-rahman/resumewebsitebuilder/milestone4/Deploy.md

 * > Please give me a shareable link of the yml file in the form of [http|https]://[any file sharing website url].
 You can use 0x0.st or transfer.sh for this purpose.
 We tested our bot with link sharing from 0x0.st
 * Then the user must upload the edited or verified file in file sharing website 0x0.st.
 The user has to upload the file using curl and provide the link to the bot following these few steps.
     1. Go to the terminal and `cd` to the directory where the yaml file (say `xyz.yml`) downloaded.
-    2. Type in the command `curl -F'url=http://example.com/image.jpg' http://0x0.st`
+    2. Type in the command `curl -F'file=@xyz.yml' http://0x0.st`
     3. If `curl` is installed properly to the user's OS, the command will generate a link where `xyz.yml` was uploaded.
-    4. User says `verify` to the bot, gets prompted to type in the yaml file link and types in the link generated at step iii.
+    4. User says `verify` to the bot, gets prompted by the bot to give the link to the url where the yaml file was uploaded, and finally types in the link generated at step iii.
     Next, The bot will reply:
 * > Data verified.
 Do you want your CV in industrial or academic format?[i/a]
 * The user must reply `i/a`.
 If the reply is `i` the bot will generate a industrial CV and likewise if the reply is `a` the bot will generate an academic CV.
 If anything other than `i/a` is input by the user, the bot does not accept it and prompts for the answer once again.
 Hence the bot will continue to ask the user for preferences.